1977 Arizona armored car robbery: Investigation

 On June 16, 1977, 300 miles northwest of where the armored van had been abandoned, a body in a black canvas bag was discovered in Debbie's Cove in Lake Mead by a pair of anglers.
-The men contacted the National Park Service who sped to the scene along with investigators and local officers.
-After recovering the body a wallet was found in the back pocket and the victim was identified as Cecil Newkirk, one of the two missing courier guards.
+The men contacted the National Park Service, who sped to the scene along with investigators and local officers.
+After recovering the body, a wallet was found in the back pocket, and the victim was identified as Cecil Newkirk, one of the two missing courier guards.
 Continuing the search found no sign of the second courier.
 The guard's personal effects were removed, including his self-winding watch, which stopped working at 10:37 p.m on May 26.

 A subsequent autopsy indicated that the guard found had been severely beaten and had two large welts consistent with those inflicted by a high voltage taser gun.
 The location of the body indicated a boat was used, so agents collected boat rental receipts to check for names.

 During the next few weeks, FBI agents canvassed area service stations until one station owner reported his suspicions.
-He had towed a pickup truck which had inadvertently backed into the lake, from a boat ramp named Bonelli Landing, at Lake Mead the day after the robbery for two men who claimed to be fishing.
-Though there did not seem to be any fishing equipment in the back, there were drag marks in the bed of the vehicle.
+The day after the robbery, he had towed the pickup truck of two men who claimed to be fishing and had inadvertently backed into Lake Mead at a boat ramp named Bonelli Landing.
+Though there did not seem to be any fishing equipment in the back, there were drag marks in the vehicle's bed.
 The receipt for the towing had the signature of Michael Poland.

-An exhaustive search of boat rental receipts turned up one which had his name for a rental for a boat to Bonelli Landing, where the pickup had been towed.
-Agents returned to Lake Mead and after searching between Bonelli Landing and the boat rental shop across the shore, Russell Dempsey's body was recovered along with a garrote made out of two pieces of wood and rope, and a second black canvas bag nearby, containing a blanket and tarp.
+An exhaustive search of boat rental receipts turned up one with the name Michael Poland for a boat rental to Bonelli Landing, where the pickup had been towed.
+Agents returned to Lake Mead, and after searching between Bonelli Landing and the boat rental shop across the shore, Russel Dempsey's body was recovered along with a garrote made out of two pieces of wood and rope and a second black canvas bag nearby, containing a blanket and tarp.

-An autopsy conducted revealed that he had suffered a heart attack and had been strangled.
+An autopsy revealed that he had suffered a heart attack and had been strangled.
 A hair sample from the garrote confirmed it was used to strangle him.
-An intensified search yielded a 3rd canvas bag similar to the first few bags used to cover the courier guards' corpses, which contained two corroded revolvers, concrete dust caked in the weave of the bag and more crucially, a license plate similar to the ones used on Arizona Department of Public Safety cruisers.
+An intensified search yielded a 3rd canvas bag similar to the first few bags used to cover the courier guards' corpses, which contained two corroded revolvers, concrete dust caked in the weave of the bag, and, more crucially, a license plate similar to the ones used on Arizona Department of Public Safety cruisers.
 The service station owner identified Michael Poland in a picture lineup.

 Investigators eventually located Michael Poland, and they observed that he did not appear gainfully employed, but he had recently purchased a new motorcycle.
 Investigators identified a man who frequently visited as Michael's younger brother, Patrick.
 He had just bought a new car.
 Michael's teenage son told them his father had recently bought two new motorcycles and a lot more.